maxgronlund/my-movie-collection/README.md

 ### Acknowledgement
-- Avatars is fetched from [dicebear](https://www.dicebear.com/styles/adventurer/)
+- Avatars are fetched from [dicebear](https://www.dicebear.com/styles/adventurer/)

 ### Notes
-- DB fields with uppercase names is due to a one to one relation between omdb payloads and the movie model.
+- DB fields with uppercase names are due to a one-to-one relation between omdb payloads and the movie model.